Game of Thrones: Video games

 The series and the novels have inspired several video games.

 Merchandise and exhibition

 HBO has licensed a variety of merchandise based on Game of Thrones, including games, replica weapons and armor, jewelry, bobblehead dolls by Funko, beer by Ommegang and apparel.
 High-end merchandise includes a $10,500 Ulysse Nardin wristwatch and a $30,000 resin replica of the Iron Throne.
 In 2013 and 2014, a traveling exhibition of costumes, props, armor and weapons from the series visited major cities in Europe and the Americas.
 Starting 2018, Diageo released several Game of Thrones themed whiskies.
+In October 2024, HBO in partnership with Heritage Auctions launched an event to auction more than 2,000 costumes, props, set decorations and other items used in the series.

 Related shows

 Thronecast

 Thronecast: The Official Guide to Game of Thrones, a series of podcasts presented by Geoff Lloyd and produced by Koink, were released on the Sky Atlantic website and the UK iTunes store during the series's run; a new podcast, with analysis and cast interviews, was released after each episode.
 In 2014 and 2015, HBO commissioned Catch the Throne, two rap albums about the series.
 A companion book, Inside HBO's Game of Thrones by series writer Bryan Cogman, was published on September 27, 2012.
 The 192-page book, illustrated with concept art and behind-the-scenes photographs, covers the creation of the series's first two seasons and its principal characters and families.